MicrosoftDocs/cpp-docs/docs/standard-library/iterators.md

 > [!NOTE]
 >  You can avoid using iterators explicitly by using range-for loops.
 For more information, see [Loops (Modern C++)](http://msdn.microsoft.com/en-us/b1b2779c-750e-4576-a514-a84178eae9da).

- [!INCLUDE[vcprvc](../build/includes/vcprvc_md.md)] now offers checked iterators and debug iterators to ensure that you do not overwrite the bounds of your container.
+ Visual C++ now offers checked iterators and debug iterators to ensure that you do not overwrite the bounds of your container.
 For more information, see [Checked Iterators](../standard-library/checked-iterators.md) and [Debug Iterator Support](../standard-library/debug-iterator-support.md).

 ## See Also
  [C++ Standard Library Reference](../standard-library/cpp-standard-library-reference.md)